tencentyun/intlcloud-documents/product/计算/云服务器/操作指南/实例/管理实例 IP 地址/获取公网IP地址_intl.md

 ## Scenario

-You can get public IP through console, API, or Instance Metadata.
+You can get the public IP of an instance through console, API, or Instance Metadata.

 ## Directions
 ### Obtaining the Address on the Console